-Furnace: When was the last time the furnace was serviced?
+Furnace or boiler: When was the last time the heating system was serviced?
 Supporting documentation should be available.

 Electricity: How old is the panel?
 Is it rusty?
 Are the breakers labeled?
 If older, it might be worth having an electrician look it over.